Esther Hobart Morris: Justice of the peace in South Pass City

 Morris looked to her sons for support in the courtroom.
 She appointed Archibald as district clerk and Robert as a part-time deputy clerk with the tasks of keeping court records and drawing up arrest warrants.
 Her husband John's support was not so forthcoming.
 John actively opposed his wife's appointment and reportedly made such a scene in her court that Esther had him jailed.

-Judge Morris ruled on 27 cases during her more than eight months in office, including nine criminal cases.
-None were overturned according to records at the Wyoming State Archives, although a few cases were appealed but upheld by the appellate court.
+Judge Morris decided approximately 70 cases during her more than eight months in office, including nine criminal cases.
+Just two of Morris's rulings were appealed, but both were affirmed by the appellate court according to records at the Wyoming State Archives.
 She held her justice of the peace post until the term that she had been appointed to fill expired on December 6, 1870.
-Morris sought reelection but failed to muster a nomination from either the Republican or Wyoming parties.
+Morris sought reelection but failed to muster a nomination from either the Republican or Democratic parties.

 Morris's historic judgeship garnered favorable review upon the completion of her term in the South Pass News, as her son Archy was the editor.
 However, the historical record reveals little fanfare in the remainder of Wyoming's press.
 The Wyoming Tribune, published in Cheyenne, did note the comments of Territorial Secretary Lee: "the people of Sweetwater County had not the good sense and judgment to nominate and elect her for the ensuing term."